Peter Bryce (clergyman): Moderator

-Bryce was elected Moderator of the United Church of Canada in 1936 and became one of the most travelled and outspoken spiritual leaders in the denomination's history.
-Just as in his earlier ministry, he remained an advocate for the marginalized, oppressed and voiceless in Canada and beyond.
-During his term as Moderator, Bryce spoke out against the "vitrolic campaign [of] carefully crafted hatred of the Jew" in Europe and spoke on the issue at a rally in Toronto in 1938.
+He remained an advocate for the marginalized, oppressed and voiceless in Canada and beyond, and spoke out against the "vitriolic campaign [of] carefully crafted hatred of the Jew" in Europe speaking on the issue at a rally in Toronto in 1938.

-In his closing address as moderator to the 8th General Council, Bryce remarked, "Whatever the future may bring, the United Church of Canada will carry on with courage, faith and hope.
+In his closing address as Moderator to the 8th General Council, Bryce remarked, "Whatever the future may bring, the United Church of Canada will carry on with courage, faith and hope.
 The prayer constantly upon my lips during the past two years has been the prayer that the United Church may be found always true to the cross of Christ."